seregazhuk/php-pinterest-bot/README.md

 ]);
 ```

-You can get your current profile settings calling *profile* method without any params:
+You can execGet your current profile settings calling *profile* method without any params:
 ```php
 $profile = $bot->user->profile();
 echo $profile['username']; //prints your username